TechnikTil/SScriptBackup/README.md

 ## Installation
 `haxelib git SScript https://github.com/TechnikTil/SScriptBackup.git`

 Enter this command in command prompt to get the latest release from Github.
-Git releases have the latest features but they are unstable and can cause problems.

 After installing SScript, don't forget to add it to your Haxe project.